INM-901 for Alzheimer's disease

 Rare cannabinoid pharmaceutical pipeline

-INM-901, a drug candidate for Alzheimer’s disease, is our third rare cannabinoid pharmaceutical development program.
+INM-901, a drug candidate for Alzheimer’s disease, is one of three pharmaceutical programs being developed by InMed.
 INM-755 cannabinol (CBN) cream has completed a Phase 2 clinical trial and the Company will evaluate strategic partnership for further development in the treatment of EB or other itch-related skin conditions.
-Our second program, INM-088, is a CBN eye drop formulation in preclinical studies investigating its potential as a treatment for glaucoma.
+INM-089 is a cannabinol analog being developed for the treatment of age-related macular degeneration.